The Wilds is bringing advanced zoo medicine education to those dedicating their career path to animals.

 Live Sessions

 • Live sessions are based on case load at The Wilds which varies from season to season.
 There is no guarantee as to what students will see, but we assure participants that it will be exciting and informative.
+Links to live streams of procedures will be sent out to participants shortly before the procedures are scheduled.

 Academic Misconduct